In this article, we'll go over different ways of calculating Change Lead Time and go over their pros and cons.

 We want to see more signals less noise.
 Averages are useful when you don't expect outliers and if we show average in a long tail distribution, we'd not capture the long tail (outliers).
 Any improvements on the long tail AKA predictability will also not be visible.

-Cycle Time Distribution
+Change Lead Time Distribution

 Average (mean): 1.62 days